20 Jul 5 reasons why we should share stories

 3. It connects us!

-Everything that makes us who we are has come from a story; don’t be afraid to share a story (even if you think it won’t relate to anyone – it usually will).
+Everything that makes us who we are has come from a story; don’t be afraid to share stories (even if you think it won’t relate to anyone – it usually will).

 4. We learn from it!